atticus-carter/cv/book/Intro_Imagery.md

 :::{figure} images/pixel_lincoln.png
 :name: pixel_example
+Image of Abraham Lincoln as a matrix of pixel values.
 Example of how images are displayed for human users versus how the image appears to the computer.
-This example comes from {cite}`Pixel` which provides additional examples as well as information about pixel color values and screen display fidelity.
+Credit: {cite}`Wevers2019`
 :::

 ## Fundamental image types